Overview of the Forensic Psychiatry Training Scheme

 The Severn Forensic Training Scheme

 The training scheme in Severn gives our trainees the opportunity to work in a number of different services on one consistent site at Blackberry Hill Hospital in Bristol.
-Trainees will have the opportunity to experience male acute and rehabilitation in medium security, female medium security, male low security and speciality services for individuals with Learning Disability and or Autism Spectrum Disorder, specialist services working with high risk individuals with personality disorder (the Pathfinder Team) and there are opportunities to work with a newly developed specialist community forensic team.
+Trainees will have the opportunity to experience male acute care and rehabilitation in medium security, female medium security, male low security and speciality services for individuals with Learning Disability and or Autism Spectrum Disorder, specialist services working with high risk individuals with personality disorder (the Specialist Forensic Personality Disorder Team) and there are opportunities to work with the Specialist Community Forensic Team.

 Within the Deanery, there are four prisons, all accessible from Bristol, including Category B, C and D male provision, and female provision at HMP Eastwood Park.